-- From IBM Universal Access Responsive Web Application 2.7.0 onwards, new features, and server-side enhancements and defect fixes, are supported only in the most recent IBM Cúram Social Program Management version line, that is, 7.0.10 or later. - IBM Universal Access Responsive Web Application 2.6.0 continues to be supported only for security updates and critical defect fixes on older compatible versions of IBM Cúram Social Program Management, that is, 7.0.9 or earlier.
+- From IBM Universal Access Responsive Web Application 2.7.0 onwards, new features, and server-side enhancements and defect fixes, are supported only in the most recent IBM Cúram Social Program Management version line, that is, 7.0.10 or later. - IBM Universal Access Responsive Web Application 2.6.0 continues to be supported for security updates and critical defect fixes only on older compatible version lines of IBM Cúram Social Program Management, that is, 7.0.9 and 7.0.4.

-For more information about the support strategy, see "Citizen Engagement support strategy" on page 246.
+For more information about the support strategy, see "Citizen Engagement support strategy" on page 247.